pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 ```

 ### Error Responses

-- Parsing errors may indicate a damaged token; request a new token from the server.
+- Parsing errors may indicate a damaged token; request a new one from the server.

 ## Set token

-Clients set/update the server-granted token to authenticate subsequent SDK operations.
+Clients use this to update the current authentication token.

 ### Method(s)